CT Angiography (CTA)

 - No radiation remains in a patient's body after a CT examination.

-Most patients complete this exam with no adverse events.
+Most patients complete CT angiography with no adverse events.

 - If you have a history of allergy to x-ray contrast material, your doctor may advise you to take special precautionary medication, such as a steroid, for a few hours or the day before CT angiography to lessen the chances of allergic reaction.
-Another option is to undergo a different exam that does not require iodinated contrast material injection such as MRI.
+Another option is to undergo a different exam that does not require iodinated contrast material.

 - In patients who are at risk for kidney failure and who already have borderline kidney function, administering iodinated contrast material could potentially further damage kidney function.
 Check with your referring doctor and radiologist to obtain more information regarding this risk.